bohendo/blog-content/crypto/flash-loan.md

 # Flash Loans

-## The first weaponized flash loan
+## The :shrimp: with a :whale: punch

+Market manipulation used to be crime reserved for only the wealthiest.
+Flash loans bring it within everyone's reach.

+## Flash Loan First Blood

-Something **crazy** happened on Ethereum on Feb 15th 2020 at 01:38:57 UTC...
-[Transaction receipt](https://etherscan.io/tx/0xb5c8bd9430b6cc87a0e2fe110ece6bf527fa4f170a4bc8cd032f768fc5219838) for reference.
+Shots were fired on Feb 15th 2020 at exactly 01:38:57 UTC.
+[See attached receipt](https://etherscan.io/tx/0xb5c8bd9430b6cc87a0e2fe110ece6bf527fa4f170a4bc8cd032f768fc5219838).

-A blockchain security firm released a detailed [step-by-step analysis](https://medium.com/@peckshield/bzx-hack-full-disclosure-with-detailed-profit-analysis-e6b1fa9b18fc) of what happened.
+A blockchain security firm released a detailed [step-by-step analysis](https://medium.com/@peckshield/bzx-hack-full-disclosure-with-detailed-profit-analysis-e6b1fa9b18fc) of the incident.
 TL;DR:

  1. **Flash Loan**: Ethereum account 0x148 took out a loan of 10k ETH (worth $2.6 million).
  2. **Collateralized Loan**: They locked up 5.5k ETH in a lending pool & used this as collateral to borrow 112 wBTC (worth $1 million)